The Year of the Scorched Yams: VERITATEM WITH OBADIAH MAILAFIA

 When some of us were young, our country had the promise of greatness.
 We entertained the vision of a New Jerusalem.
 Today, it has become a dream deferred.
 There is a creeping, odious, despondency in the atmosphere.
 The collective zeitgeist is one of hopelessness.
 The flame has died.
-The signs everywhere foretell a coming age of thunder, fire, iron and blood.

 The influential London-based Financial Times recently warned that our country is becoming a failed state.
 Nigeria has become a vast killing field – a graveyard of shattered dreams.
 Last year, a Diaspora couple from the United States were returning home for the first time in two decades.
 On the Lokoja road, they were abducted by kidnappers and spent a week wandering barefoot in the primeval savannah bush.
 Their sixteen-year daughter, who had never been to Africa before, was serially raped in the presence of the parents.
 They were subjected to beatings and humiliations; stripped of every dollar they had on them, including their American passports.
 They were lucky to escape with their lives.
 They have brushed the dust from their feet and have vowed never to set foot on this country ever again.

 In November, a father and son driving from Ado Ekiti to Ondo were waylaid by herdsmen kidnappers.
 They spent a week in the impenetrable forest without food or water.
 They were forced to drink their own urine while their kidnappers were feasting like kings.
 The father made some mild complaints.
 For his effrontery, they took him aside and had him executed by firing squad.
 The boy was released after payment of a rather hefty ransom.
 The young man remains traumatised beyond words.